 - Our fellow passengers were also friendly.
 I think this was the thing that surprised me the most.
 People are in “cruise mode”, so they’re far more likely to smile at you or strike up a conversation.

 - We were able to do things together on board when we wanted to, but we could hang out solo when we wanted.

 - We felt completely safe!
 First off, there are cameras everywhere.
-Well, not in places where it would be creepy like restrooms and staterooms.
-There is security staff, and there’s always a member of the crew around wherever you go.
+Well, not in places where it would be creepy like in restrooms or in your stateroom.
+Cruise lines also have security staff, and there’s always a member of the crew around wherever you go.

 - The food was fantastic in both the buffet and the main dining rooms.
 We could always find something that we liked, which was great because my daughter is a picky eater.